 May is a beautiful time to explore and celebrate North Carolina, and one way is through these awesome local events scattered around the state.
-From the mountains to the sea, there’s plenty to do every weekend and we’re going to share events you should check out throughout the month.
-Here are 18 things to do in North Carolina in May, ordered by the starting date and alphabetized by the city when local events simultaneously occur.
+From the mountains to the sea, there’s plenty to do every weekend this month.

+In this guide, we’re going to share events you should check out throughout the month.
+Here are 36 bucket list-worthy things to do in North Carolina in May, ordered by the starting date and alphabetized by the city when local events simultaneously occur.

 Quite a few of these May events (along with March and April) in our Spring Things to Do in North Carolina, too!
 We originally created this post on April 29, 2019.
-It has been maintained and updated, as of October 23, 2019.
+It has been maintained and updated, as of February 24, 2020.

-Things to Do in North Carolina in May
+Things to Do in North Carolina in May 2020

-BBQ Fest on the Neuse, Kinston (May 3-4)
+BBQ Fest on the Neuse, Kinston (May 1-2)

 At the 38th annual BBQ Fest on the Neuse, you can celebrate Eastern North Carolina barbecue but dig into even more.
 Of course, there’ll be delicious food and competitions, but also shopping, and arts & crafts.

-The Carolina Strawberry Festival, Wallace (May 3-4)
+The Carolina Strawberry Festival, Wallace (May 1-2)

-Food vendors, live music, helicopter rides and a Dare Devil Dog Show are just a few of the fun things happening at The Carolina Strawberry Festival in Wallace.
+Food vendors, live music, helicopter rides, and a Dare Devil Dog Show are just a few of the fun things happening at The Carolina Strawberry Festival in Wallace.
 And don’t forget to take home a carton or two of beautiful strawberries, too!

-North Carolina Maritime Museum Wooden Boat Show, Beaufort (May 4)
+North Carolina Maritime Museum Wooden Boat Show, Beaufort (May 2)

 The longest ongoing wooden boat show in the Southeast occurs every year along the shores of beautiful and historic Beaufort.
-The fourth annual Wooden Boat Show features small wooden boats, historic vessels, nautical crafts, and demonstrations.
+The 46th annual Wooden Boat Show features small wooden boats, historic vessels, nautical crafts, and demonstrations.